 Impact and Programs

-5. To diversify our direct marketing revenue streams by investing in digital resources
+5. To diversify our fundraising programs by investing in digital resources.

 Community or Constituency Served